Skip to Main Content

 We’ve saved the best for last!
 And since this is the most lawyerly section of the article, we are duty-bound to clarify that that was sarcastic.

-Ensuring legal and ethical compliance is nobody’s favorite part of volunteering, but it’s critical for maintaining a safe, fair, and transparent environment.
-It’s to protect everyone involved, from your nonprofit to your volunteers to your constituents.
+Ensuring legal and ethical compliance is nobody’s favorite part of running a program, but establishing clear volunteer guidelines for nonprofit teams is critical for maintaining a safe, fair, and transparent environment.
+Proper risk management protects everyone involved—from your staff and organization to your volunteers and the community members you serve.

 Create Clear Policies

-Developing and communicating clear policies regarding volunteer roles, responsibilities, and conduct is crucial.
-These policies set expectations and help create a consistent and safe environment for all involved.
+Developing and communicating clear policy guidelines regarding volunteer roles, responsibilities, and expected conduct sets clear boundaries and fosters a consistent, safe environment.

-When creating these policies, keep in mind that the objective is to support volunteers by clearly communicating expectations, not to overwhelm them with rules.
-You’re not scaring them about how they can fail, you’re helping them know how they can succeed.
+When creating these policies, keep in mind that your goal is to support volunteers by setting them up for success, not to overwhelm them with bureaucratic red tape.

 Run Background Checks